 Citron – cold nature, sour taste, tropism – stomach, liver, lungs.

-Effects: cleanses the summer heat, gives birth to fluids, harmonizes the stomach, transforms hot mucus.
+Effects: cleanses the summer heat, gives birth to fluids, harmonize the stomach, and transforms hot mucus.

 This post contains affiliate links from which I’ll receive small commissions but the price is the same for you.
 All thoughts and opinions are my own.